flokleiser/nextjs-flo/README.md

 ## Top Priority (important)

 - [ ] Style title page
+    - [ ] idea 1: Background card
+    - [ ] idea 2: mouse cursor effects? background gradient changing on mouse hover etc
+    - [ ] idea 3: scrolling down to projects page? --> test with testing
+    - [ ] idea 4: projects images scrolling by (in the background or in the middle)

 - [ ] add some "scroll resistance" ? scrolling slower etc